♥ ♣ ♠ ♦

 I was wondering what shampoo you recommend for Trigger?
 Also, do you blow dry or let them dry naturally?

-I like to let them dry naturally in warmer climate but in colder climate I’ll blow dry them.
+I like to let them dry naturally in a warmer climate but in a colder climate, I’ll blow dry them.

 As far as a shampoo…according to your bathing habits….a daily rinse, if need be, can accomplish enough.